xolox/vim-session/README.md

 The `session.vim` plug-in improves upon [Vim](http://www.vim.org/)'s built-in [:mksession][mksession] command by enabling you to easily and (if you want) automatically persist and restore your Vim editing sessions.
 It works by generating a [Vim script](http://vimdoc.sourceforge.net/htmldoc/usr_41.html#script) that restores your current settings and the arrangement of tab pages and/or split windows and the files they contain.

 To persist your current editing session you can execute the `:SaveSession` command.
-If you don't provide a name for the session 'default' is used.
+If you don't provide a name for the session 'default' is used (you can change this name with an option).
 You're free to use whatever characters you like in session names.
 When you want to restore your session simply execute `:OpenSession`.
 Again the name 'default' is used if you don't provide one.
 When a session is active, has been changed and you quit Vim you'll be prompted whether you want to save the open session before quitting Vim:

 ![Screenshot of auto-save prompt](http://peterodding.com/code/vim/session/autosave.png)

-When you start Vim without editing any files and the 'default' session exists, you'll be prompted whether you want to restore the default session:
+When you start Vim without editing any files and the default session exists, you'll be prompted whether you want to restore the default session:

 ![Screenshot of auto-open prompt](http://peterodding.com/code/vim/session/autoopen.png)